Divorce is never easy for those involved, and this is especially true for the children.

-These nine guidelines will give you some ideas as to how you can help your child to deal successfully with your divorce.
+These nine guidelines will give you some ideas on helping your child deal with divorce.

-1. Constantly reassure your children that they are loved
+1. Always reassure your children that they are loved

 2. Maintain the stability of daily routines